pyaggi/WordStats/README.md

 This program is inspired by the [A problem squared podcast](https://aproblemsquared.libsyn.com/) (finding five English words with 25 distinct characters) by Hill and Parker, and by the great [solution proposed by Benjamin Paassen](https://gitlab.com/bpaassen/five_clique).

 I was wondering if it would be possible to improve both aproches, Parker's and Benjamin's.
 So I came out with two main factors to work with:

-1- Make a better letter colission check.
+1. Make a better letter colission check.
-2- Parallelize the algorithms.

-1- I solved this using a signature for every word, the signature is 32bit integer with each bit corresponding to a letter in the word.
+I solved this using a signature for every word, the signature is 32bit integer with each bit corresponding to a letter in the word.
 Then any kind of check is performed on those signatures and not in the string.

+2. Parallelize the algorithms.
-2- I use openmp to parellize the process.
+I used openmp to parellize the process.

 ## Results

 Benjamin's graph algorithm: 22 minutes

-WordStats using all check alorithm: 25 minutes WordStats using parallel all check alorithm: 7.5 minutes WordStats using graph algorithm: 6 minutes
+WordStats using all check alorithm: 25 minutes

+WordStats using parallel all check alorithm: 7.5 minutes

+WordStats using graph algorithm: 6 minutes

 WordStats using parallel graph algorithm: 107 seconds

 ## Compiling / Running